 Vaduz was small, smaller than Muar, maybe the size of Parit Jawa.
 It was not surprising considering the size of Liechtenstein which was smaller than Labuan.
 Sandwiched between Switzerland and Austria, the country was so small it didn’t have its own currency, relying on Swiss money instead.

-She then took me eastwards passing by more mountains, one with a white streak cutting vertically across.
+She then took me westwards passing by more mountains, one with a white streak cutting vertically across.
 It looked odd at first but upon closer inspection, the moving streak turned out to be a waterfall.

 Wow!
 It must be a sheer fall of 1,000 metres striking down like a piling machine banging on the poles at a construction site.